OSINT-TECHNOLOGIES/dpulse/docs/dpulse-docs/docs/api.md

 Currently DPULSE supports two third-party APIs:

-* SecurityTrails API (securitytrails.com) for deep subdomains and DNS enumeration
+* SecurityTrails API (securitytrails.com) for deep subdomains and DNS enumeration (this API requires key)
-* VirusTotal API (virustotal.com) for brief domain information gathering
+* VirusTotal API (virustotal.com) for brief domain information gathering (this API requires key)

-## SecurityTrails API
+## SecurityTrails API (key required)

 SecurityTrails API is used to gather information about a specified domain.
 It retrieves various types of DNS records, subdomains, and other details.
 SecurityTrails API in DPULSE returns these details about target domain: